fxn342/FoxTurMapAndStats/README.md

 This is a fan made project and is not associated with Turing Smart Screens or Siege Camp's Foxhole in any official manner.

 This project utilizes the turing-smart-screen-python library and Foxhole War API to display current world conquest war information.
+Each screen will display for X number of seconds based on the INI configuration parameters.
+This project was built specifically for the 3.5" inch screen but the INI file and graphics can be modified to work with larger screens.

 **This project was built and tested with the following Turing Smart Screen:**
 <br />